Green Card Eligibility Categories And How To Apply

 • They are eligible for United States citizenship through naturalization

-• They have not committed any crimes that would make them “deportable,” such as drug abuse, smuggling, and marriage fraud
+• They have not committed any crimes that would make them “deportable,” such as drug abuse, smuggling, or marriage fraud

 • They have not committed any crimes that would make them “inadmissible” to United States citizenship, such as entering the U.S. unlawfully and staying more than six months with an expired visa.